ThePalaceProject/web-patron/README.md

 An OPDS web catalog client for library patrons.

+This app supports discovery, borrowing, downloading, and returning of material.
+It does not directly support viewing.

 ## Background

 The `web-patron` application serves as a way for libraries to publish their collections to the web.
 A library *must* be part of a [Circulation Manager](https://github.com/ThePalaceProject/circulation) and *can* be registered to a [Library Registry](https://github.com/ThePalaceProject/library-registry).
 A Library Registry provides details about a library, and a Circulation Manager provides a library's collection of eBooks and audiobooks in OPDS format.
 Registering with The Palace Project's Library Registry is how libraries can show up in the Palace mobile application and the [Community Demo](#demo) of this app.
 In order to have a web version of your library catalog, you can deploy this app.